12 Strategies To Improve Cash Flow In 2023

 - How much manpower does my inventory assembly or services require?

-- Do my prices outweigh the time put into my creating my products?
+- Do my prices compensate for the time put into my creating my products?

 - Are my prices too low?
 Do my products come off as cheap or valuable?

 You want to strike a balance between keeping your prices competitive and fairly compensating the hard work you and your employees do.
 At the end of the day, you want to make sales, but you also want to make a profit.
 If your prices are too low, you may be selling yourself short.
 In some cases, lower prices can also make your company seem less qualified.

 4) Expand Sales Market

-Another solution to increasing positive cash flow is to brainstorm new sources of income.
+Another solution to increase positive cash flow is to brainstorm new sources of income.
 Get the dream team together, sit down with some coffee, and consider new ways to expand your sales market.
 Here are a few new sales possibilities to get the ideas rolling:

 Add New Services Or Products

 Think about the current items or services you offer and consider if there are other items or services you think would be a good addition to your business.
 Think outside of the box and consider alternate ways to earn income as well.

-Maybe your coffee shop starts offering homemade lemonade for the summer; maybe your event planning service adds a cleaning service to maximize on business; maybe your office rents out its large outdoor space for parties and events on the weekends when it’s not in use.
+Maybe your coffee shop could start offering homemade lemonade for the summer, or maybe your event planning service could add a cleaning service to maximize on business.
+Your office might even be able to rent out its large outdoor space for parties and events on the weekends when it’s not in use.
 Get creative about new ways your business can generate income, which will in turn increase cash flow.